jnadro/pybgfx/README.md

 Functions Implemented
 ---------------------

-Here are a list of the bgfx examples that have been ported to pybgfx.

-3 / 28

-* 00-helloworld
-* 01-cubes
-* 03-raymarch

 Here are a list of the bgfx functions that have bindings that have been tested.

 32 / 130 ~23%